What is Tuberculosis (TB)?

-Tuberculosis is an infectious disease caused by Mycobacterium tuberculosis, usually affecting lungs.
-Later it might spread to different parts of the body.
+Tuberculosis (TB) is generally defined as an dangerous bacterial infectious disease caused by Mycobacterium tuberculosis, which most often affects the lungs and later it might spread to different parts of the body.

 - Pulmonary Tuberculosis.